Free and Interacting Fermionic Conformal Field Theories on the Fuzzy Sphere

 \section{Abstract}

-{The fuzzy sphere regularisation is a powerful tool to study conformal field theories (CFT) in three spacetime dimensions.
+{The fuzzy-sphere regularisation is a powerful tool to study conformal field theories (CFT) in three spacetime dimensions.
 In this paper, we extend its scope to CFTs with local fermionic operators.
-We realise the free Majorana fermion CFT on a setup with one flavour of bosons and one flavour of fermions on the lowest Landau level with a $1/2$ angular momentum mismatch.
-We allow conversion between two bosons and two fermions, and use a relative chemical potential as the tuning parameter.
-On the phase diagram, we find three gapped phases, \textit{viz.}~a fermionic integer quantum Hall phase, an $f$-wave chiral topological superconductor, and a bosonic Pfaffian phase.
-They are separated by two continuous transitions described respectively by a free Majorana fermion and a gauged Ising CFT.
-We numerically confirm their emergent conformal symmetry through the operator spectrum.
-We also study the two-point correlation function of the Majorana fermion, and the topological Wilson line defect of the gauged Ising CFT.
-Our work lays the foundation for studying interacting fermionic CFTs and regularising quantum field theories on the fuzzy sphere.}
+We realise the free-Majorana-fermion CFT on a set-up with one flavour of bosons and one flavour of fermions on the lowest Landau level with a $1/2$ angular momentum mismatch and allow conversion between two bosons and two fermions, and use a relative chemical potential as the tuning parameter.
+On the phase diagram, we observe two continuous transitions described respectively by a free Majorana fermion and a gauged Ising CFT.
+We numerically confirm the emergent conformal symmetry through the operator spectrum and the two-point correlation function of the local Majorana fermion.
+We further establish a correspondence between the fuzzy-sphere models and the field-theory Lagrangians, and extend it to an interacting fermionic CFT --- the super-Ising theory with emergent super-conformal symmetry.}